frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/brain-damage.md

 _:file_folder: [More Injuries User Manual](/docs/wiki/README.md) :arrow_right: [Injuries and Medical Conditions A-Z](/docs/wiki/injuries/README.md) :arrow_right: [Brain Damage](/docs/wiki/injuries/brain-damage.md)_
 <!-- @end_generated_block -->

-In this context, "brain damage" refers to a range of temporary or permanent neurological conditions that can occur as a result of traumatic brain injury, stroke, or [hypoxia](/docs/wiki/injuries/hypoxia.md#hypoxia).
+In this context, "brain damage" refers to a range of temporary or permanent neurological conditions that can occur as a result of traumatic brain injury, stroke, or [cerebral hypoxia](/docs/wiki/injuries/hypoxia.md#cerebral-hypoxia).
 Brain damage can manifest in various ways, including cognitive impairments, motor dysfunction, and changes in personality.
 The severity and type of brain damage depend on the extent of the injury and the specific areas of the brain affected.

 Brain damage may not always be immediately apparent, as some symptoms may take time to develop as the patient recovers from the initial injury.
 In some cases, brain damage may be reversible with experimental treatments, such as [mechanite therapy](/docs/wiki/injuries/mechanite-therapy.md#mechanite-therapy) or [cellular regenerative neurosurgery](/docs/wiki/surgeries.md#cellular-regenerative-neurosurgery), which can help repair damaged brain tissue and restore normal function.
 However, these futuristic treatments require advanced research and technology, and may be expensive and time-consuming to perform.